-Netflix offers thousands of movies to choose from, and while it’s good to have options, sometimes sifting through all of the films for some spooky thrills can be rather laborious.
+Netflix offers thousands of movies to choose from, and while it’s good to have options, sometimes sifting through all of those films for some spooky thrills can be rather laborious.
 Luckily, we’ve done the digital grunt work on your behalf and combed the service for the best offerings currently available in the world of screams.
 From gruesome throwbacks to new cult favorites, here are our picks for the best horror movies on Netflix.

 Director Gareth Evans is best known for his frenetic martial arts films like The Raid, but his breakneck style translates well to horror, as seen in Apostle, the story of a man racing against time in a dangerous, creepy setting.
 The man in question is Thomas Richardson (Dan Stevens), estranged son of a wealthy family, who finally returns home when his sister is kidnapped and held for ransom by cultists.
-Thomas journeys to the desolate island where the cult makes their home, pretending to join so that he can search for traces of his sister.
+Thomas journeys to the desolate island where the cult makes its home, pretending to join so that he can search for traces of his sister.
 As he plumbs the community’s depths, he slowly unravels the mysteries of the cult and their disturbing practices.
-Apostle is a galloping, gruesome ride, the ominous atmosphere of the island village eventually exploding in gore and brutal action scenes.
+Apostle is a galloping, gruesome ride, with the ominous atmosphere of the island village eventually exploding in gore and brutality.
 It might not be the most cerebral exploration of religious horror, but it is thrilling.

 On the island where Lucile Hadzihalilovic’s Evolution takes place, there are only two groups of people: Young boys and the women who oversee them.
 It’s an eerie setting, and it only grows more so after Nicolas, the young protagonist, sees a body while swimming in the ocean.
 His mother dives in to investigate, but finds nothing, nor do the other boys when they hear Nicolas’ story.
 Nicolas can’t shake the memory of what he saw, though, and when his mother takes him to the hospital for a mysterious operation, his worries intensify.
 Evolution opens with a series of shots under the surface of the ocean, an alien world filled with wiggling, colorful plants, and it sets the tone well.
 This is a film of creeping dread, of terror that lurks just out of sight, and fans of atmospheric horror (or luscious cinematography) will find it here.